Class A – New flats on detached blocks of flats

 (k)in the case of Class A.(b) development there is no existing plant on the building;

-(l)in the case of Class A.(b) development the height of any replaced or additional plant as measured from the lowest surface of the new roof on the principal part of the new building would exceed the height of any existing plant as measured from the lowest surface of the existing roof on the principal part of the existing building;
+(l)in the case of Class A.(b) development the height of any replaced or additional plant as measured from the lowest surface of the new roof on the principal part of the extended building would exceed the height of any existing plant as measured from the lowest surface of the existing roof on the principal part of the existing building;

 (m)development under Class A.(c) would extend beyond the curtilage of the existing building;

 (n)development under Class A.(d) would—

 (i)extend beyond the curtilage of the existing building;